List of Medical Marijuana Qualifying Conditions in Florida

 Florida’s Compassionate Care Act

 The Compassionate Care Act became law in 2014.
 This Act created the Office of Medical Marijuana Use.
 Certified med card doctors now prescribe medical pot to qualified patients.
-Amendment 2, an addendum to the Act, passed in 2016.
+Florida's Amendment 2, an addendum to the Act, passed in 2016.
 The list of qualifying conditions now includes new disabling illnesses.
 Doctors can also order weed for conditions of the same kind or class.
-These choices give more patients access to this safe, non-opioid treatment.
+These choices give more state of Florida patients access to this safe, non-opioid treatment.
 KindHealth is the best Miami medical weed clinic to get your mmj card.
 Visit us and see if medical weed will help you.

 MMJ Relief for Same Kind or Class Debilitating Medical Conditions